SIDN/RollRollRollYourRoot/README.md

 ## Abstract

-The DNS Security Extensions (DNSSEC) add authenticity and integrity to
-\textit{the} naming system of the Internet.
+The DNS Security Extensions (DNSSEC) add authenticity and integrity to _the_ naming system of the Internet.
 Resolvers that validate information in the DNS need to know the cryptographic public key used to sign the root zone of the DNS.
 Eight years after the introduction of this key and one year after it was scheduled originally, this key was replaced by ICANN for